hudson-and-thames/arbitragelab/docs/source/copula_approach/basic_trading_strategy.rst

 The authors did not specify what will happen if the followings occur:

-1. When there is an open signal and a exit signal.
+1. When there is an open signal and an exit signal.

 2. When there is an open signal and currently there is a position.